Preparing for Returning to Work After Baby: Tips for Maintaining Your Milk Supply

 Washing and Folding Baby Laundry:

-To take another endless task off of your hands, we can wash and fold your baby's clothes, blankets and burp cloths, ensuring fresh ones are always available.
+To take another endless task off of your hands, we can wash and fold your baby's clothes, blankets and burp cloths, ensuring fresh ones are readily available.

 Meal Preparation: